The MONEY PLAY is HERE - Money done for you.

 Related Reading:

-• How to remove yourself from daily business operations (operational constraints)
+• How to remove yourself from daily business operations (extraction framework)

 • The 6 bottlenecks every business hits (constraint hierarchy)